Google Tag:

 Phishing

-Phishing is a common yet dangerous cyberthreat because it can be high-tech or no-tech.
+Phishing is a common yet dangerous cyber threat because it can be high-tech or no-tech.
 In these attacks, criminals pose as legitimate entities to exploit users’ trust, curiosity, greed, or kindness.
-They send fake emails to entice their targets to provide information such as passwords, social security numbers, or bank account information.
+They send fake emails to entice their targets to provide information such as passwords, Social Security numbers, or personal bank account information.

 Some of the most common techniques cybercriminals use to pull off phishing scams today include: